• Home

 A spokesperson for OpenAI declined to comment beyond what was in Altman’s letter.

-Months before the shooting, OpenAI employees had flagged the ChatGPT account of the suspected shooter, Van Rootselaar, last June for interactions that described gun violence, The Wall Street Journal reported.
+Months before the shooting, OpenAI employees had flagged the ChatGPT account of the suspected shooter, Van Rootselaar, last June for interactions that described gun violence, the Wall Street Journal reported.
 A group of a dozen staffers reportedly debated internally on whether to alert authorities, but ultimately decided not to.
-The company banned her ChatGPT account, because her activity didn’t meet the criteria for an imminent threat, the Journal reported.
+The company banned her ChatGPT account, yet her activity didn’t meet the criteria for an imminent threat, the Journal reported.

 OpenAI later contacted the Royal Canadian Mounted Police to support the investigation, but local leaders have claimed more could have been done to prevent the shooting.

-David Eby, the premier of the province of British Columbia, wrote in a post on X Friday “the apology is necessary, and yet grossly insufficient for the devastation done to the families of Tumbler Ridge.”
+David Eby, the premier of the province of British Columbia, wrote in a post on X Friday: “The apology is necessary, and yet grossly insufficient for the devastation done to the families of Tumbler Ridge.”

 In an interview with the Canadian Broadcasting Corporation in February, Eby said there should be a national threshold for when AI companies are required to alert authorities about a flagged user.